bguerout/oleoduc/README.md

 );
 ```

-## mergeStreams([options])
+## mergeStreams(...streams, [options])

 Allows multiple streams to be merged into a single one.
-The returned stream will be an iterator.

 #### Parameters

+- `streams`: A list of streams to merge or a list of stream factory functions
 - `options`:
     - `sequential`: Read the next stream after the previous one has ended (default: false)